bring/developer-site/_posts/2019-10-07-avoid-wall-of-frustration.md

 ## Coding is not the way
 ![Coding is not the way](/img/how-to-avoid-the-wall-of-frustration/Coding-is-not-the-way.png "Coding is not the way")

-I recently worked on a weird, little application called return.
+I recently worked on a weird and small application called return.
 Frequently used to generate return labels, but a no-mans land for developers as the code had not been cared for in the last 5 years.
 I dusted it off, but quickly realised that working with old jsp files, would not keep me at a safe distance from the wall.
 So I did what any young developer, who recently learnt a new skill would do: